interaction-lab/HARMONI/dockerfiles/README.md

 2. Launch the desired packages and run the desired scripts in the respective docker containers

     For example, to use Wave2Letter:
-    - From harmoni_core, open a terminal and:
+    - From harmoni_full, open a terminal and:
         - ```roscore```

     - From harmoni_hardware: